The Yorkmead Curriculum Intent – A Top Level View

 • To teach early reading, the school has adopted the ‘Read Write Inc.’ phonics programme, which provides a cohesive and creative approach to teaching children to read and write.
 The scheme, created by Ruth Miskin, a recipient of an OBE for services to Education (2011) and a CBE for services to reading (2019), is a DFE validated systematic synthetic phonics programme.
 [2]

 • To ensure our P.E. curriculum is fully inclusive, not disadvantaging children who have not had the opportunity to experience wider sporting experiences, the school has implemented ‘The Real P.E.’ programme [4], which is fully aligned with the National Curriculum.
 This is a scheme of work with inbuilt progression through the continuous development of agility, balance and coordination, healthy competition and cooperative learning at its core.
-Additionally, from Year Three, pupils experience swimming lessons, led by qualified swimming instructors, at Fox Hollies Leisure Centre.
+To supplement Real P.E., we also use Primary PE Planning, a scheme designed by P.E. teachers which supports pupils’ transition to specific sports-based P.E. ready for secondary school.

 • In Design and Technology (D&T), the school has adopted the ‘Projects on a Page’ scheme of work which was written by the Design and Technology Association and is based upon the principles of effective teaching and learning in D&T to implement the National Curriculum for D&T. [5]

 • Our Music curriculum is based upon the ‘Kapow’ scheme of work, which is a digital primary music curriculum resource, written by a group of music subject specialists and professional musicians.
-This is supplemented by the provision of specialist music teachers from the award winning Birmingham Education Music Partnership [6] who provide every child in Year Four with weekly instruction to learn to play a specific musical instrument, currently clarinet or brass.
+This is supplemented by the provision of specialist music teachers from the award-winning Birmingham Education Music Partnership [6] who provide every child in Year Four with weekly instruction to learn to play a specific musical instrument, currently clarinet or brass.

 The table below shows a summary of our school’s breadth of curriculum provision: